Uppland Rune Inscriptions 101, 143 and 147: U 143

-Translation in English

 U 147

 This damaged rune stone in the style Pr4 (second half of the 11th century) is located only a few hundred metres from U 148.
 It was made in memory of Ingifastr and Ingvar like the previous two stones, but only Jórunn's name remains among the ones who had the stone made.
 The personal pronoun þaʀ is the feminine form for "they", in Old Norse, and it shows that Jórunn had the stone made together with another lady.
 The fact that it is dedicated to Estrid's son Ingvar and the fact that there are remains of the runes tr point to Jórunn's mother-in-law Estrid as the second lady who had the stone made.